top of page

 IMG_4036 2.jpeg

-I am providing poetry critiques, instruction, and manuscript consultations.
+I am providing poetry instruction–two hour sessions weekly, biweekly, or monthly.
 Click "Contact" for details and pricing.

 2001 The Burial copy.jpg